raLaaaa/stroer-task/README.md

 ## Ströer SE & Co.
 KGaA - Job Coding Task

+This repository contains a task and a possible solution for an application as Python / Django developer.

 ###  Task Description

 Create a simple REST API to interact with the Fake API in JSONPlaceholder - Free Fake REST API